-So who is Dr Fikru Maru and how did he end up in one of Ethiopia’s ungodly prisons?
+So who is Dr Fikru Maru and how did he end up in one of Ethiopia’s crowded, ungodly prisons?

 He is a 66-year-old Ethiopian-born Swedish cardiologist.
 In his twenties, he trained as a fighter pilot and was a member of the elite Ethiopian air force’s 5th Squadron, serving his country in the Ethiopian-Somalia war of 1977/78, when Somalia invaded Ethiopia.